iOS

 Can public TestFlight links attract low-quality testers?

-How many iOS testers do I need?
+How many iOS testers do I need for TestFlight?

 What should I ask iOS testers to report?